m5c/Minesweeper/README.md

 ## Building this application

+This repository is a hybrid classic-java/maven project.

+### Classic java

 This repository is configured to build automatically in Eclipse with Java 21 and JavaFX 21.

 However, when first imported, the project will show a compilation error because the JavaFX dependency is missing.